AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

     * ~1% of gross revenue per month for projects using DataPredict™.
 The percentage decreases as gross revenue increases.

-   * For metaverse-building companies, you can pitch your codes using the DataPredict like:
+   * For metaverse-building companies, you can pitch your codes using DataPredict™ like:

       * “Directly use DataPredict as-is, supported by original research.”